arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 This allows for conclusions to be made about the surveillance system as a whole, rather than just single components.

 = Results
-The threshold that maximized outbreak detection accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl-optimal-thresholds).
+The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl-optimal-thresholds).
 When the average noise incidence was 8 times higher than the average measles incidence ($Lambda (8)$), the optimal threshold ranged between 1 and 7 test-positive cases per day.
 Not surprisingly, the biggest driver of this difference was the testing rate; as a large fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl-optimal-thresholds).

-The maximal attainable outbreak detection accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise.
+The maximal attainable surveillance accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise.
-For Poisson noise, at all magnitudes, the maximum outbreak detection accuracy increases rapidly from 65% at 10% of suspected cases tested to $approx$ 90% accuracy at $gt.eq$ 20% testing for all test types (@fig-accuracy).
+For Poisson noise, at all magnitudes, the maximum surveillance accuracy increases rapidly from 65% at 10% testing of suspected cases, to $approx$ 90% accuracy at $gt.eq$ 20% testing, for all test types (@fig-accuracy).
-For dynamical SEIR noise, the ELISA-like tests perform similarly to the Poisson noise case at all magnitudes (@fig-accuracy), as well as to the perfect tests with complete discrimination.
+For dynamical SEIR noise, the ELISA-like perfect tests perform identically to the Poisson noise case at all magnitudes (@fig-accuracy).
-For RDT-like tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the ELISA-like test for all testing rates at noise magnitude $gt.eq Lambda (2)$ (@fig-accuracy).
+For RDT-like tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the ELISA-like tests for all testing rates (P) at noise magnitude $gt.eq Lambda (2)$ (@fig-accuracy).
-Notably, the maximal attainable accuracy declines with increasing noise and, at all noise levels, is not improved with higher testing rates as the signal becomes increasingly dominated by false positive tests (@fig-accuracy).
+Notably, the surveillance accuracy declines with increasing noise and, at all noise levels, is not improved with higher testing rates as the signal becomes increasingly dominated by false positive test results (@fig-accuracy).

 #let optimal_thresholds = csv("optimal-thresholds.csv")
 #figure(